Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Review the Retirement Plans You Offer Employees —

-Providing retirement plans such as 401(k)s, 403(b)s, or other defined contribution plans is an effective way to reduce tax liability.
+Offering retirement benefits like 401(k)s, 403(b)s, or other defined contribution plans can lower your tax burden.
 The "SECURE" Act of 2019 changed retirement plan rules for both small and large employers, so it’s wise to consult a financial advisor in Mesquite, TX about how these changes impact tax planning.

 For high-income business owners with well-paid employees, consider a Cash Balance Pension Plan.
 While this may involve substantial contributions, the tax savings can be considerable.